phintegrator/printx/README.md

 # printx

-printx is a Python package that provides a print-like function for logging messages.
+printx is a Python package that provides a convenient print-like function for logging messages with various log levels, making it easy to integrate logging into your projects.

 ## Installation